 How are FRP Axial Fans Constructed?

-The axial fans are fitted with a fiberglass reinforced plastic (FRP).
 The fan is then coated with a resin that is fire retardant.
-The components, such as the bearings, drives and fan shaft, are protected from corrosion in a couple of ways.
+The components, such as the bearings, drives, and fan shaft, are protected from corrosion in a couple of ways.

 Several considerations are made in order to reduce maintenance.
-The most important is bearing lubrication which is served by lubrication lines that run to the exterior fan housing.
+The most important is bearing lubrication, which is served by lubrication lines that run to the exterior fan housing.

 Fiberglass Fan Accessories